vendrhub/vendr-documentation/content/docs/payment-providers/stripe/1.0.0/stripe-checkout-onetime/getting-started/README.md

 ---
 title: Overview
-description: Getting Started with the Stripe payment provider for Vendr, the eCommerce solution for Umbraco v8+
+description: Getting Started with the Stripe Checkout (One Time) payment provider for Vendr, the eCommerce solution for Umbraco v8+
 ---

 ## About this Payment Provider